mstable/mStable-contracts/.github/ISSUE_TEMPLATE/deployment_task.md

 ## Checklist
 The following tasks must be completed previous to the deployment.
 - [ ] Development
+- [ ] if upgraded, verify no collisions on storage layout
 - [ ] Feature branch passed all CI requirements.
 - [ ] Unit Tests passed
 - [ ] Fork Tests passed, (functional tests, integration tests, deployment tests, upgrade tests)